 Cameron Village’s ability to attract national chains such as Sears Roebuck helped it lure many of Raleigh’s downtown businesses.
 For example, Jolly’s Jewelers, Nowell’s, Balentine’s Cafeteria and Hudson-Belk relocated to the shopping center or opened branch stores there.
 In addition to a variety of stores, shoppers enjoyed the center’s quaint atmosphere and abundant parking.

 Many consider Cameron Village as the catalyst for the decentralization of retail services in Raleigh.
-Frustrated by the increasing clutter of Fayetteville Street and a lack of downtown parking, shoppers preferred the atmosphere and convenience of Cameron Village.
-During the 1950s and 1960s, as suburban subdivisions spread across the state and nation, developers followed the lead of York and Bryan and encouraged the construction of shopping centers and strip malls near residential areas.
+Frustrated by the increasing clutter of Fayetteville Street and a lack of downtown parking, many shoppers preferred the atmosphere and convenience of Cameron Village.
+During the 1950s and 1960s, developers followed the lead of York and Bryan and encouraged the construction of shopping centers and strip malls near residential areas.
 In Raleigh, an increasing number of larger shopping centers were built: North Hills Mall (Raleigh’s first enclosed mall) opened in the 1960s, and Crabtree Valley Mall (the Triangle’s first “megamall”) opened in the 1970s.

-Although the York family sold Cameron Village to Connecticut General Life Insurance in 1964, which later sold it to the Brookmont Corporation in the Dutch Antilles, York Properties, a family business, still manages Cameron Village.
-J. W. York’s son, G. Smedes York, is the current president of York Properties, which also manages other Raleigh developments, provides residential and commercial real estate services, and continues to undertake development projects.
+The York family sold Cameron Village to Connecticut General Life Insurance in 1964, which later sold it to the Brookmont Corporation in the Dutch Antilles.
+Today it is owned by Regency Centers, a national mall developer, but York Properties still manages the village.
+J. W. York’s son, G. Smedes York, is the current president of York Properties, which also manages other Raleigh developments, provides residential and commercial real estate services, and undertakes development projects.